This post may contain affiliate links, view our disclosure policy.

 - Enjoy loads of other family-friendly activities located in Orlando.

-For us, we visited off-site souvenir shops, went miniature golfing, and visited Gatorland.
+For us, we visited off-site souvenir shops, went miniature golfing, and visited Gatorland (to see the ‘Florida gators’ of course!).

-Other non-theme park ideas include Boggy Creek Airboat Rides, Orlando Tree Trek Adventure Park, Revolution Off-Road and Discovery Cove.
+Other popular non-theme park ideas include Boggy Creek Airboat Rides, Orlando Tree Trek Adventure Park, Revolution Off-Road, and Discovery Cove.

 Looking for a cool down?
 Consider some water park fun at either Disney’s Blizzard Beach or Universal’s Volcano Bay.

-We ended our 6-day itinerary in Orlando by attending a highly rated, incredibly popular Disney dining show.
+We ended our 6-day Disney World itinerary by attending a highly rated, incredibly popular Disney dining show.

 The Hoop Dee Doo Musical Revue is Disney’s longest-running dinner theater show and continues to impress sold-out crowds on a daily basis.